-Richard T. Ritenbaugh: It is God's involvement that provides the blessings and advantages to the Christian marriage.
-He makes Himself a party to the marriage covenant ...
+It is God's involvement that provides the blessings and advantages to the Christian marriage.
+With God in our marriages, we have the power to make them successful.

 The new man is a consistent New Testament figure.
 Charles Whitaker shows that he is one who is reconciled to God and has chosen to collaborate with God in creating a totally new mind—one just like Christ's!